The Pencil Exercise For Trumpet And Other Trumpet Isometric Exercises

 …and thus, we don’t need so much time to recover.
 In fact, by choosing option 2 we can even do more sets if we spread them out during the day, because the recovery is surprisinlgy fast this way.

-More sets = more strength, up to a point (There is always the law of diminishing returns)
+More sets = more strength, up to a point (There is always a point of diminishing returns)

 Of course the same goes for playing the trumpet as well.
 If we never go above 70-80% we can get a lot more practice time in a day…